Can the U.S. close a gender pay gap widened by the pandemic? - NewsBreak

 Can the U.S. close a gender pay gap widened by the pandemic?

-( NewsNation ) — Record-low unemployment may be good for workers asking for better wages, hours, and benefits, but is it enough to close the gender pay gap?

-In the U.S. the average woman makes 83 cents for every man’s $1 for the same work.
-This gap has only been closed by 2 cents since 2015.

-When considering both part time and full time work, the gap is closer to 77 cents for every man’s $1 last year.
-The disparity is even starker for Black, Latina and indigenous women, all groups who’s pay gaps widened in 2021.
+When considering both part-time and full-time work, the gap is closer to 77 cents for every man’s $1 last year.
+The disparity is even starker for Black, Latina and indigenous women, all groups whose pay gaps widened in 2021.

 Unfortunately, experts like Dr. Betsey Stevenson, a researcher at the National Bureau of Economic Research, say even those gains could be at risk, as many women suffered setbacks as a result of burnout, workforce dropouts, work gaps and lower earnings in the pandemic economy.